colton-gabertan/colton-gabertan.github.io/_posts/2022-03-08-Reversing-WannaCry.md

 ![image](https://user-images.githubusercontent.com/66766340/167208575-9dcbbf34-c301-43c1-a218-e767339284c1.png)
 ###### Internet functionality

-After the `InternetCloseHandle()` calls, it will either return a boolean true or false.
+Executing the `InternetCloseHandle()` calls, it will either return a boolean true or false.
 After these calls, there is another custom function, which we will press into next.

 I've dubbed this one `execution_handling()` as we can see that the first thing it does is call `GetModuleFileNameA()` with the path to itself, and checks the argument count.
 If it is ran with no arguments, it calls another function, which I've dubbed `taskche_init()`, and returns.
 > we will press into `taskche_init()` later on.

 ![image](https://user-images.githubusercontent.com/66766340/167210458-61b03861-f4ff-4794-80df-cc9c199a697d.png)
 ###### argc checking for execution flow

+### Execution With Command Line Args

 If `mssecsvc.exe` was called with an argument, it will skip over `taskche_init()` and open a service called `mssecsvc2.0`.
 If successful, it will run another function that can modify the service configs.